yozhgoor/cargo-temp/README.md

 * `--init` - This flag is used by cargo-temp to init the template as the temporary directory.
 * `--destination` - Since we already use `--init`, this feature cannot be used with cargo-temp.
-* `--allow-commands` - Needs further investigation to avoid conflicts with cargo-temp's subprocess.
+* `--allow-commands` - Needs further investigation to avoid conflicts with cargo-temp's subprocesses.

 ## Settings